nbreznau/CRI/README.md

 The workflow includes a [shinyapp](https://github.com/nbreznau/CRI/tree/master/shiny) that allows users to interact with results using specification curves.

 [![](shiny/Shiny-shinyapps.svg)](https://nate-breznau.shinyapps.io/shiny/)

+### 0. User Notes

+Note that belief in the hypothesis is reverse coded in our analysis and in the shiny app.
+It has no effect on results, and thus no necessary interpretation.
+Users should be aware that it is correclty coded in the original survey data, but gets falsely recoded in our workflow.

+We have not added a codebook for subjective conclusions (see below) and users can now access the text of each team's subjective conclusion in the folder '[`expansion_reports`](results/expansion_reports) (where available, as not all teams provided one).

 ### 1. Source Code Cleaning